Kushall-Dayal/Self_Study/1/Reader.md

 | Clarity        | 3 | 3 | 5 | 5 | 5 |
 | Presentation   | 4 | 4 | 5 | 5 | 4 |
 | Attractive     | 5 | 3 | 5 | 5 | 3 |

+Each criteria is marked out of 5

+The graphs above , each have a story to tell.But the common conception was that temperatures have increased significanlty over the years.There is a buzz out that the major reason behind this phenomena is emissions created by human activities .This is a one sided point of view , 4 out of 5 visualizations depicted only cover a time frame that is very recent in terms of human history .But only one depiction covered a story from pre-historic era which suggests that there might be trends in climate change when a bigger time frame is considered.